Wart-biter: Habitat

 The species is found in calcareous grassland and heathland habitats.

 Wart-biters need a mosaic of vegetation, including bare ground/short turf, grass tussocks, and a sward rich in flowering herbs.
 They prefer areas that are not heavily grazed.
 The species is thermophilous, and tends to occur on sites with a southerly aspect.

 Diet

 Wart-biters are omnivores.
-Plants eaten include knapweed, nettles, bedstraws; the species also eats insects, including other grasshoppers.
+Plants eaten include knapweed, nettles, bedstraws; the species also eats insects, including grasshoppers.

 Life cycle

 The wart-biter lays its eggs in the soil; these eggs normally hatch after two winters.
 It then passes through seven instar stages between April and June.
 The adult stage is reached in the beginning of July.
 Wart-biter populations peak in late July and early August.
 Newly hatched Decticus are encased in a sheath to facilitate their trip to the soil surface, the sheath holding the legs and antennae safely against the body while burrowing upwards.
 A neck which can in turn be inflated and deflated, enlarges the top of its tunnel, easing its passage upwards.